hikeventures/hikeventures.github.io/_posts/articles/lists/2016-12-14-winter-trip-gear-list.markdown

 I have ordered 3 pairs of gloves from Hestra which I plan to wear on this trip.
 The base layer will be a simple Merino glove.
 To add more warmth I will wear the Hestra Kebnekaise Wool Mitt on top of it.
 To protect my woolen gloves from getting wet and to keep the gloves warm I will add the Hestra Pullover Mitt - a simple shell glove with no thermal features - on top of it.

 ## Sleeping bags
-We will take the Western Mountaineering Versalite Sleeping bag with us as well as another sleeping bag to add additional warmth in case we would feel cold in the Versalite during the night. quite well under windy conditions.
+We will take the Western Mountaineering VersaLite Sleeping bag with us as well as another sleeping bag to add additional warmth in case we would feel cold in the VersaLite during the night. quite well under windy conditions.

 ## Backpacks